Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "But we *can,"* Steven pointed out, "have you back next week."

 Whoops and cheering let them both know how that suggestion was received and Daniel grinned.
-He’d enjoyed popularity before of course but *now…*
+He’d enjoyed popularity before of course but *now...*

-"I guess I’ll still be in town…" he conceded, as though his appearance next week hadn’t already been negotiated before he ever set foot in New York.
+"I guess I’ll still be in town..." he conceded, as though his appearance next week hadn’t already been negotiated before he ever set foot in New York.

-"Well then… Daniel Hurt, it’s been as magical as ever, and I’ll see you later on for the panel…" They stood, shook hands, Daniel took a shallow appreciative bow for the applause and retreated out of the limelight to let Steven get his show back on track.
+"Well then...
+Daniel Hurt, it’s been as magical as ever, and I’ll see you later on for the panel..."
+They stood, shook hands, Daniel took a shallow appreciative bow for the applause and retreated out of the limelight to let Steven get his show back on track.

 Mission *half* accomplished.